- Disable Extensions

 - Either disable or remove unresponsive extension.
 To disable it, uncheck Enable checkbox.
 Or to uninstall it, click Remove button.

 - Restart Google Chrome.

 Fix Registry Errors

 The most common way of avoiding Unresponsive Script Error is scanning and fixing all registry errors, problems and obsolete entries.
-Download a System Cleaner such as PC Fresher and do this procedure.
+Download a System Cleaner such as REGINOUT and do this procedure.

 Make sure to update your Java software.
 Visit the official website of Java to download and install the latest updated released.

 Turn Off Webroot Spy Sweeper Protection

 Webroot Spy Sweeper is a software used in personal computers to detect & remove viruses, spyware and other kind of malicious scripts.
 If it is continuously interfering with your browser operations/ tasks then turn off for temporary period.